psychemedia/storytelling-notes/three-sillies.md

 "What do you lie there staring at?"

-"No," kept on the man, "I never did see aaythinig like it! — here is a man going straight up to heaven on a black horae, and here you see his horse's tail stiil hanging in this birch; and yonder up in the sky you see the black horse."
+"No," kept on the man, "I never did see aaythinig like it! — here is a man going straight up to heaven on a black horae, and here you see his horse's tail still hanging in this birch; and yonder up in the sky you see the black horse."

 Peter looked first at the man, and then at the sky, and said, —